WesternPine/beatbox/README.md

 [![GitHub Build](https://github.com/WesternPine/beatbox/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/WesternPine/beatbox/actions/workflows/build.yml)
 [![JitPack](https://jitpack.io/v/WesternPine/beatbox.svg)](https://jitpack.io/#WesternPine/beatbox)

-Beatbox is a Discord-based music app where you can enjoy music together with friends without ads.
+Beatbox is a Discord-based music app where you can enjoy music together with friends.

 Its inspiration was derived from another project I did during covid lockdowns (Pulse Bot) where my only escape was the extent of my creativity.
-Today, it serves as a passion project to explore new technologies and to further refine my skills and abilities as a programmer.
-With that being said, it may not be the most feature-packed app, but it does have some hidden gems for you developers out there!
+Today, it serves as proof of programming capability and a base project with a simplistic design that can be expanded upon for other development projects.

+## Notes

+This project has been replicated in so many different ways, this was just my personal twist.

+I don't feel the desire to pursue creating a fully featured bot that will inevitably be removed by DMCA, so instead this is a shell/base project that can be used by developers to start their own project to learn about things like reflections, dependency injection, APIs, build systems, pipelines, and streams.
+It covers a broad range of both beginning and advanced topics that all programmers should cover in their careers at least once.

+## Getting Started (User Guide)

+- Join the test server: https://discord.gg/gWvDT3j2fD
+- Use `/play`
+- Enjoy!

-## Getting started
+## Getting started (Developer Guide)

 - Download the project.
 - (Optional) Build it.